facebookresearch/dynabench/docs/start.md

 ## Frontend

-To install and run frontend, we recommend using [nvm](https://github.com/creationix/nvm) to manage and install node versions.
+To install and run frontend, we recommend using [nvm](https://github.com/creationix/nvm) (see [here](https://github.com/nvm-sh/nvm#installing-and-updating) for instructions) to manage and install node versions.

 ```
-cd ..
 cd frontends/web/
-nvm install latest
+nvm install node
-nvm alias default latest
-nvm use latest
+nvm install-latest-npm
 npm install
 echo 'REACT_APP_API_HOST = "http://localhost:8081"' >> .env
 npm start
 ```

+If you get a warning about SSL certificates, edit the corresponding paths in `package.json`.
+Your frontend should now be running at https://localhost:3000.